Xilinx/Xilinx_Base_Runtime/README.md

 COPY [xclbin_file] [path_of_xclbin_file]
 ```

-Then you can use `docker build -f [Dockerfile]` to build your own docker application.
+Then you can use `docker build -t [tag] -f [Dockerfile]` to build your own docker application.

 ## FAQ
 1. Why should I install XRT on host if XRT is already installed inside container?
 > XRT contains multiple things: driver, runtime, utilities and etc. Docker container cannot access host kernel directly.
 Therefore, XRT inside container is runtime, and XRT on host talks to kernel as driver.
 > For now, XRT does NOT support backward.
 You need make sure the versions of both host XRT and container XRT should be same.

 2. I don't want to run docker in privileged mode.
-How can I map management function and user function as devices?
+How can I map management function and user function as devices to docker container?
 > You can use docker run `--device` flag.
 The path of management function is `/dev/xclmgm[num_mgmt]` and the path of user function is `/dev/dri/renderD[num_user]`.
 > For `num_mgmt`, run `/opt/xilinx/xrt/bin/xbmgmt scan`, you will see something like:
 > `[0]mgmt:[03:00.1]:0x5000:0x000e:[xclmgmt:2.2.2173,ff6624c6d72c6ca68d6b123c9d76e49e55c09097:769]`